Table of Contents

 - considerably lower cost of establishment compared to the UK and Luxembourg;

-- fast registration process – up to 5 working days for the LPF, up to 2 months if the General Partner registers its activities with the Estonian Financial Supervision Authority (“FSA”).
+- fast registration process – up to 5 working days for the LPF to be entered into the registry, up to 12 months if the General Partner needs to register or authorise its activities with the Estonian Financial Supervision Authority (“FSA”) and, where applicable acquire an authorisation from the Financial Intelligence Unit (“FIU”).

 Establishing process in short